What’s On

 Family Activities

-Following the usual route around the museum, see if you can spot the 8 colourful eggs hidden throughout the galleries.
-Each gallery has two eggs for you to find!
+Following the usual route around the museum, see if you can spot Cecilia the dragon’s 8 eggs hidden throughout the galleries and answer each of her music-related questions to win a Lunar New Year-themed sticker at the end!

 Family Programme